MiloDC/PackUp/README.md

 `files` is a tuple of regular expressions corresponding to whitelist, blacklist, and include items, respectively.
 Matches are sought on all files underneath `rootDir`; if a file matches a regular expression on the whitelist, or if it matches a regular expression on the include list without also matching anything on the blacklist, then it will be added to the packed output.

-`edits` is a collection of items in the format `string, ((Regex, string) sequence)`, for which the `EditMap` type is simply an alias.
-The first `string` is a file path, while the sequence of `(Regex, string)` tuples corresponds to regular expression matches and string replacements on a line-by-line basis for the given file.
+`edits` is a collection of items in the format `string, (Regex, string) sequence`.
+The `string` item is a file path, while the sequence of `(Regex, string)` tuples corresponds to regular expression matches and string replacements on a line-by-line basis for the given file.
 For example:

 `"templates/config.txt", [ (Regex "^username=.*", "username=USERNAME"); (Regex "^password=.*", "password=PASSWORD") ]`

 This would result in the replacement of any line text matching the given regular expressions with their corresponding strings, in the file `templates/config.txt`.

 **Note that all file paths (regular expressions and strings) in `files` and `edits` must represent paths relative to `rootDir`, _not_ full paths.**

+`newLine` defines the newline string written during file edits.
+The `NewLine` discriminated union comprises `CR`, `LF, `CRLF`, and `System` (i.e. the newline string of the operating system on which the packing operation takes place).

 To execute a packing operation on a `Pack` record, open the `PackUp` namespace and call `Pack.pack`: